-I have been involved in various aspects of research about workspace design and management for 25 years.
+I have been involved in various aspects of research about workspace design and management for over 25 years.
 This has included working closely with university academics on pioneering research into what really makes a workplace work as well as designing internal programmes to improve colleague engagement, sustainability, customer satisfaction and staff capability.

 This started as a result of asking an innocent question: why do we put plants into buildings?
 What is it about bringing these seemingly ephemeral objects, which take up space, that makes buildings better places to be in?

 That led to a voyage of curiosity encompassing the physical effects of plants on the indoor environment, their effects on behaviour and perceptions of comfort and wellbeing, how and why plants reduce symptoms associated with discomfort, why different people have different preferences, and why some planted spaces seem to work better than others.

 It soon became obvious that the effects of indoor greenery weren’t wholly to do with plants’ innate characteristics but much, much more to do with organizational culture and the intent and motivation behind enriching working environments to begin with.

 As well as that, I have been involved in product development, innovation, and research into all aspects of interior landscaping and indoor horticulture including pest management, watering systems, light, fertilizers, plant species and growing media and have developed industry-leading training and development programmes for colleagues and also architects and designers through well-regarded CPD programmes.

 I have also represented the UK interior landscaping industry as chair of its trade association and industry ambassador and have appeared on television and radio and presented at several international conferences, including: